Kreyu/data-table-bundle/docs/reference/columns/creating_column_type_extension.md

 # Creating column type extension

-Column type extensions are incredibly powerful: they allow you to modify any existing form field types across the entire system.
+Column type extensions are incredibly powerful: they allow you to modify any existing column types across the entire system.

 They have 2 main use-cases: